 WORKING HOLIDAY VISAS SUBCLASS 417

-This visa is available to the countries, which have subscribed a reciprocal arrangement with the Australian government for this type of programme: Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan and United Kingdom.
 A Working Holiday Visa does not allow for the inclusion of dependants.
-It allows people who are under 31 years old, or 35 years old for Canada, Ireland and France, to enjoy a holiday in Australia with permission to work, however the visa holder cannot work more than six months with the same employer.
+It allows people who are under 31 years old, or 35 years old in the case of Canada, Denmark, Ireland, Italy, France and the United Kingdom, to enjoy a holiday in Australia with permission to work, however, the visa holder cannot work more than six months with the same employer (exceptions apply).
 Studying is also allowed, however no longer than four months.
 If you wish to study for a longer period, you should apply for a student visa Subclass 500.
-This visa can be extended for further two years as long as the applicant has not reached his or her 31st birthday, or 35th where allowed.
-In order to apply for a second WHV, it is compulsory to have completed three-month full time-specified work in a specified regional area, while in order to apply for a third WHV the specified work should be for six months and performed during the second WHV.
+The Working Holiday visa can be extended for a further two years as long as the applicant has not reached his or her 31st birthday, or 36th where allowed.
+In order to apply for a second WHV, it is compulsory to have completed three-month full-time-specified work in a specified regional area, while in order to apply for a third WHV the specified work should be for six months and performed during the second WHV.

 WORK AND HOLIDAY SUBCLASS 462